berkeley-scf/r-bootcamp-winter-2019/modules/module11_next.md

 # Thanks!

-* To Evan, Nima, Sean, Kellie, Nima, Hector, and Dana.
+* To Evan, Nima, and Miyabi.
-* To Susan Grand, Erica Cho, Jon Stiles, and D-Lab for co-sponsorship and logistical support.
+* To Jon Stiles and D-Lab for sponsorship and logistical support.
+* To the Statewide Database/School of Law for hosting/co-sponsoring.